fallwith/skyscraper/README.md

 * `-g <PATH>`
 * `-o <PATH>`

-For almost any command line option, consider setting them in the `/home/USER/.skyscraper/config.ini` file as described [here](docs/CONFIGINI.md).
+For almost any command line option, consider setting them in the `/home/<USER>/.skyscraper/config.ini` file as described [here](https://gemba.github.io/skyscraper/CONFIGINI/).
 This will make the options permanent so you don't need to type them in all the time.

 #### Gathering data for a subset of roms
 Skyscraper offers several ways of gathering data for a subset of roms.
 If you just want to scrape the roms that have no data in the cache whatsoever, you can do so with the `--onlymissing` command-line option.
 You can also check out the `--startat FILENAME` and `--endat FILENAME` options.
 If you just want to gather data for a couple of roms you can simply add the filename(s) to the end of the command-line (eg. `Skyscraper -p amiga -s openretro "/path/to/rom name 1.lha" "/path/to/rom name 2.lha"`).
 And probably the most advanced (and quite handy) way to gather data for a subset of roms is to make use of the `--cache report:missing=RESOURCE` option.
 This can generate a report containing the filenames that are missing a certain resource.
 You can then feed the report back into Skyscraper with the `--fromfile REPORTFILE` afterwards.
 Skyscraper will then only scrape the files contained in the report.

 ### config.ini
-A lesser known, but extremely useful, feature of Skyscraper is to add your desired config variables to `/home/USER/.skyscraper/config.ini`.
+A lesser known, but extremely useful, feature of Skyscraper is to add your desired config variables to `/home/<USER>/.skyscraper/config.ini`.
 Any options set in this file will be used by default by Skyscraper.
 So if you always use, for example, `-i <SOME FOLDER>` on command line, you can set the matching option `inputFolder="<SOME FOLDER>"` in the config.

-For a full description of all availabe config options, check [here](docs/CONFIGINI.md).
+For a full description of all availabe config options, check [here](https://gemba.github.io/skyscraper/CONFIGINI/).

 ### Resource cache
 One of Skyscraper's most powerful features is the resource cache.
 It's important to understand how this works in order to use Skyscraper to its full potential.
-Read more about it [here](docs/CACHE.md).
+Read more about it [here](https://gemba.github.io/skyscraper/CACHE/).

 ### Custom data
 I addition to allowing scraping from locally cached resources, Skyscraper also allows you to import your own data into the resource cache with the `-s import` scraping module.
 You can also edit existing resources in the cache or add individual `user` resources with the `--cache edit` command.
 Lastly, you also have the option of importing existing EmulationStation game list data into the Skyscraper resource cache if you need it.
 You can do this with the `-s esgamelist` scraping module.

-To read more about any of the features described above, please check out all of the documentation [here](https://github.com/muldjord/skyscraper/tree/master/docs).
+To read more about any of the features described above, please check out all of the documentation [here](https://gemba.github.io/skyscraper/).

 ### Artwork look and effects
-Check the full artwork documentation [here](docs/ARTWORK.md)
+Check the full artwork documentation [here](https://gemba.github.io/skyscraper/ARTWORK/)

+## Skyscraper Configurable Platforms Enhancement

+The main goal of this fork is to allow users to easily configurate and add platforms without having the needs to edit the code source directly.

+This feature is achieved by adding new config files:
+- [peas.json](peas.json): Describes now the supported platforms by Skyscraper.
+See all details [here](https://gemba.github.io/skyscraper/PLATFORMS/).
+- [platforms_idmap.csv](platforms_idmap.csv): Maps the local platform name to the platform ID of screenscraper.fr, Mobygames or The Games DB web API.

+These files are copied in the folder `/home/pi/.skyscraper` on RetroPie (or `/usr/local/etc/skyscraper/` in general) at the first run of the program if you want to edit them after an installation.

-## Release notes
+## Previous Release Notes

-#### Version x.x.x (Features under consideration, all unimplemented)
-* Add the option to scrape from cached data purely originating from certain scraping modules
-* Consider making aliasMap the global baseName instead of just the search term base name.
-This will fix missing brackets in alias names being ignored later on
-* Make all artwork types custom meaning that their type can be whatever the user wants.
-The sources will create ones with known types such as 'screenshot' and 'cover', but the user can import other types they define themselves, such as 'cabinet' or whatever else.
-Internally artwork is then handled by a list of artwork instead of 4 hardcoded types in GameEntry
-* Introduce the ability to use <BASENAME> in the 'file="somefolder/<BASENAME>.png"' in artwork.xml which would then look for a file in 'resources' with the game basename.png allowing users to use their own custom artwork data as a workaround to adding new types to import (Thank you to 'jueank' for suggesting this)
-* Add the option of scraping custom platforms by configuring them in the config with an alias to an already existing platform.
-Example: scrape 'pcenginecd' could be scraped as 'pcengine' in case you have those files in a 'roms/pcenginecd' folder instead of the pcengine folder.
-Check here: https://github.com/muldjord/skyscraper/issues/136
-* Create a testmode for the artwork compositor that let's you quickly render an example to see if you got everything set up right in the artwork xml
-* Allow 'region' to be a list similar to 'regionPrios'.
-When using 'region' it should simply keep the default priority list and add those from 'region' to the top. 'regionPrios' should still overwrite it entirely.
-Naming change probably a good idea, for instance rename 'region' to 'regionsPrefer' or something. 'regionPrios' should probably also be changed to 'regionsOverride'.
-(Thank you to 'corezon' for suggesting this).
-* Implement a less rigid filename match for the 'import' module to allow for close match filenames
-* Add support for grouping multi-disk games so they only have one entry in the gamelists.
-See issues/232 (Thank you to 'igno2k' for suggesting this)

-#### Version 3.7.7 (28th June 2022)
-* Added '*.m3u' to 'segacd' platform (Thank you to user 'bmn001' for suggesting it)

-#### Version 3.7.6 (12th June 2022)
-* Added 'pico8' platform (Thank you to user 'zerojay' for suggesting it)

-#### Version 3.7.5 (31st January 2022)
-* Now allows ':' in Pegasus command

-#### Version 3.7.4 (23rd January 2022)
-* '--includefrom' and '--excludefrom' now works with relative paths (Thank you to use 'sleve_mcdichael' for reporting this
-* Skipped file entries now conforms to same format as report files to allow using them with '--excludefrom' and '--includefrom' (Thank you to user 'TomFury' for suggesting this)

-#### Version 3.7.3 (23rd January 2022)
-* Added 'switch' platform (Thank you to user 'Redemp' for providing info)

-#### Version 3.7.2 (20th January 2022)
-* Skyscraper now only ignore files when using the '.skyscraperignore[tree]' files when scraping for new data.
-They will NOT be ignored when generating game lists

-#### Version 3.7.1 (19th January 2022)
-* Skyscraper will now ignore an entire tree of subfolders where a file called '.skyscraperignoretree' is found (Thank you to user 'sromeroi' for suggesting this)

-#### Version 3.7.0 (17th January 2022)
-* Moved '--fromfile' option to '--includefrom'. '--fromfile' still works, but is considered deprecated
-* Moved '--includefiles' option to '--includepattern'. '--includefiles' still works, but is considered deprecated
-* Moved '--excludefiles' option to '--excludepattern'. '--excludefiles' still works, but is considered deprecated
-* Added '--excludefrom' option similar to '--includefrom' only the opposite (Thank you to user 'TomFury' for suggesting this)
-* Skyscraper will now ignore any subfolders within the input folder where a file called '.skyscraperignore' is found (Thank you to user 'sromeroi' for suggesting this)
-* Added platform 'easyrpg', only usable using the 'screenscraper' scraping module (Thank you to user 'zerojay' for suggesting this)

-#### Version 3.6.16 (9th November 2021)
-* Added platform 'moto' (Thank you to user 'Yserra' for suggesting it)

-#### Version 3.6.15 (25th August 2021)
-* Added 'chd' extension to 'atomiswave' platform (Thank you to user 'smeegoan' for reporting this)
-* Fixed bug that caused 'T000000' to be added multiple times when skipping entries in ES gamelists (Thank you to user 'sleve_mcdichael' for reporting this)

-#### Version 3.6.14 (5th August 2021)
-* Added 'windows 3.x' as alias to Mobygames scraping module (Thank you to user 'ecto' for reporting this)

-#### Version 3.6.13 (2nd June 2021)
-* Added 'mediaFolderHidden' EmulationStation specific config option that will set the media folder to 'PLATFORM/.media' when set to true.
-This can speed up EmulationStation initial loading when using slow storage such as a network file system (Thank you to user 'XenuIsWatching' for suggesting this)

-#### Version 3.6.12 (15th May 2021)
-* Removed 'Simple Mode' as it was broken and deprecated.
-Use RetroPie script instead
-* Removed A LOT of deprecated (and hidden) CLI options

-#### Version 3.6.11 (6th May 2021)
-* '--fromfile' now accepts both relative and absolute path to filename (Thank you to user 'sleve_mcdichael' for reporting this)
-* Added platforms 'atarijaguarcd', 'pcenginecd' and 'channelf' (Thank you to user 'XenuIsWatching' for providing info)

-#### Version 3.6.10 (12th April 2021)
-* Added 'naomi' as platform
-* Added 'msx2' as platform
-* Added 'atomiswave' as platform

-#### Version 3.6.9 (1st April 2021)
-* Probably fixed `--flags unpack` which broke with 3.6.8 due to deprecated Qt function calls
-* Probably fixed video conversion which broke with 3.6.8 due to deprecated Qt function calls

-#### Version 3.6.8 (31st March 2021)
-* Added 'cacheRefresh' config.ini option and added it to default config.ini for 'esgamelist' module (Thank you to user 'penx' for suggesting this)
-* 'ScreenScraper APIv2 returned invalid / empty Json' message now no longer includes message to attach the error json file unless it's more than 64 bytes long
-* Added 'ca' to region priority list (Thank you to user 'joaoluizcarvalho' for pointing this out)
-* Added 'de', 'fr' and 'es' to default language priority list
-* Added 'players' resource to '--cache report:missing' CLI option (Thank you to user 'peligwe' for reporting this)
-* Added 'theInFront' config.ini option and 'theinfront' CLI flag (Thank you to user 'sleve_mcdichael' for suggesting this)
-* 'unattend' and 'unattendSkip' can now be used in a scraping module section in config.ini (Thank you to user 'sleve_mcdichael' for reporting this)
-* Added Qt version pre-processor checks for deprecated Qt methods to avoid compilation warning on newer Qt installations

-#### Version 3.6.7 (27th January 2021)
-* Added '*.rvz' extension for 'wii' and 'gc' platforms (Thank you to user 'tcamargo' for reporting this)
-* Added '*.chd' extension for '3do' platform (Thank you to user 'Roudaku' for reporting this)
-* Added 'openbor' platform.
-Exists in RetroPie as experimental platform (as requested by user 'hahnmt')
-* 'neogeo' platform now uses 'box-2D' as cover instead of 'flyer' when scraping with the ScreenScraper module (Thank you to user 'retro81' for suggesting this)

-#### Version 3.6.6 (21st December 2020)
-* The 'esgamelist' module now looks for the 'gamelist.xml' file in the path set with '-g' instead of the path set with '-i' (Thank you to user 'c0d3h4x0r' for reporting this and helping me debug it)

-#### Version 3.6.5 (18th December 2020)
-* Now uses one shared networking instance, instead of one per thread
-* 'daphne' platform entries now added as '<game>' entries instead of '<folder>' entries (Thank you to user 'clyde' for helping figure this out)
-* Added 'nocropblack' cli flag and 'cropBlack="BOOL"' config.ini option that allows user to disable cropping of black borders around screenshots when compositing the final gamelist artwork (Thank you to user 'WindyWinston' for suggesting this)

-#### Version 3.6.1 (27th October 2020)
-* Added 'amigacd32' as a separate platform just because (Thank you to user 'HoraceAndTheSpider' for resetting The Matrix)

-#### Version 3.6.0 (25th October 2020)
-* Changed 'SecsSinceEpich' to 'MSecsSinceEpich' to support pre-5.8 Qt versions (Thank you to user 'Hazza4569' for reporting this)

-#### Older releases
-Release notes for older releases can be found [here](OLDERRELEASES.md).
+Release notes for older releases which this fork builds on can be found [here](docs/OLDERRELEASES.md).